-6.2.7.MQTT
+6.2.8.
+Message Queuing Telemetry Transport (MQTT)

 MQTT (https://mqtt.org/) is an OASIS standard messaging protocol for the Internet of Things (IoT).
-It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.
-MQTT today is used in a wide variety of industries, such as automotive, manufacturing, telecommunications, oil and gas, etc. The OGC API - Connected System Standard utilizes MQTT for Data Streams and Control Streams.
+It is designed as an extremely lightweight publish and subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.
+MQTT today is used in a wide variety of industries, such as automotive, manufacturing, telecommunications, oil and gas, etc. The OGC API - Connected System Standard v1.0 utilizes MQTT for Data Streams and Control Streams.
 MQTT is hub-and-spoke and is optimized for centralized data collection and analysis - connecting sensors and mobile devices to applications or a message broker.
+A future Part 3 extension of OGC API - Connected Systems Standard v1.0 will provide implementation details on how to use such Pub/Sub mechanisms.